Navideck/Volumedeck-Android/README.md

 - Efficient and Reliable: Real-time speed-based volume control for smooth and uninterrupted listening experiences.
 - Easy Integration: User-friendly API and comprehensive documentation for straightforward implementation.
 - Versatile Applications: Enhances navigation, music streaming, and audio content delivery apps for various vehicles and public transport.
+- Seamless integration with hardware volume keys for unified volume control in tandem with Gesturedeck adjustments.
+- Easy integration with UniversalVolume for unified volume control.

 ## Getting Started